oisdk/site/drafts/balancing-folds.markdown

 j n = j (n-1) + 2 * j (n-2)
 ```

-Which kind of makes sense: the worst case for balancedness is lists of size $2^n+1$.
-When this happens, there's an imbalance at every iteration of `pairFold`{.haskell}.
 So, at the top level, there's the imbalance caused by the second-last `pairFold`{.haskell}, plus the imbalance caused by the third-to-last.
-However, the second imbalance is twice what it was at that level, because it is now working with an already-paired-up list.
+However, the third-to-last imbalance is twice what it was at that level, because it is now working with an already-paired-up list.
 Why isn't the second last imbalance also doubled?
 Because it's counteracted by the fact that we turned around: the imbalance is in an element that's a leftover element.
 At least that's what my intuition is at this point.

 The minimum balance factor is, of course, one.
 Unfortunately, to achieve that, I lost some of the properties of the previous folds: